How to Tag Your Beats

 • Forgetting to keep an untagged master — you need that ready the moment someone buys.

 Once your tagged previews are ready, you can list them and start earning.
-See how to sell beats online and how to make money selling beats for the next steps.
+Decide how you will price your beats and which exclusive or non-exclusive licence each preview is offered under, then see how to sell beats online and how to make money selling beats for the next steps.

 Frequently asked questions